math-ops/pokedex/README.md

 ### `npm start`

-A aplicação irá iniciar a aplicação no modo de desenvolvedor no seguinte http://localhost:3000
+A aplicação irá iniciar a aplicação no modo de desenvolvedor no seguinte link http://localhost:3000